carlydacosta/incommon/readme.md

 The biggest pain point in my experience of building this application revolved around getting and storing the data.
 The challenges:

-*Exponential growth of API calls*
+* Exponential growth of API calls
-* API constraint of 50 calls per minute
+*API constraint of 50 calls per minute*
-* My code blew through the constraint for just one VC and it's 50+ PCs
+*My code blew through the constraint for just one VC and it's 50+ PCs*

-*Time lag inherent in each call*
+* Time lag inherent in each call
-* Even if I called for the same info, it could take minutes before I got a response
+*Even if I called for the same info, it could take minutes before I got a response*

 ## Solution:

-*Memcache*
+* Memcache
-* This key-value store saves precious time in development and deployment
+*This key-value store saves precious time in development and deployment* *Non-persistent storage is great, but limits examining relationships.*
-* Non-persistent storage gets me .
-Especially when one of my goals is to play with the data and look at relationships, an option only with my SQLite DB.

-*Refactoring*
+* Refactoring
 My solution to avoid the exponential API calling was to adapt my code to the following logic:
-* Take user input of two VCs, make the API call for only their information
-* Make API call for a list of their PCs
+*Take user input of two VCs, make the API call for only their information* *Make API call for a list of their PCs*
-* Find the common PCs between them and make the API call for only those PCs
-* Make subsequent API calls for additional info relating only to them (image, funding round info)
-* Store the response for each call in  memcache and the DB.

-One step before each API call however: first check memcache and if not there then check the DB.
+*Find the common PCs between them and make the API call for only those PCs* *Make subsequent API calls for additional info relating only to them (image, funding round info)* *Store the response for each call in  memcache and the DB* *One step before each API call however: first check memcache and if not there then check the DB*

 Contact information
 ---------------------------------